FoxPro: Technical aspects

-FoxPro 2 included the "Rushmore" optimizing engine, which used indices to accelerate data retrieval and updating.
-Rushmore technology examined every data-related statement and looked for filter expressions.
-If one was used, it looked for an index matching the same expression.
+FoxPro 2 includes the "Rushmore" optimizing engine, which uses indices to accelerate data retrieval and updating.
+Rushmore technology examines every data-related statement and looks for filter expressions.
+If one is used, it looks for an index matching the same expression.

 FoxPro 2 was originally built on Watcom C/C++, which used the DOS/4GW memory extender to access expanded and extended memory.
 It could also use almost all available RAM even if no HIMEM.SYS was loaded.